EthanHaller/UVAStudySpaces/README.md

 ## Website Access

 The web application can be found at the following link: https://project-a-06-99a4abdf2d2b.herokuapp.com.
 JavaScript must be enabled in the browser.
 Loading the website for the first time might take some time.

+Additionally, the project can be opened locally.
+To open the project locally, run the command `pip install requirements.txt`.
+Then, run the command `python manage.py collectstatic` and `python manage.py runserver`.

 ## Functions